murthylab/fly-vr/README.md

   * Open NI Max, Right-click 'Devices and Interfaces', create a 'Simulated NI-DAQmx device or instrument', select 'NI PCIe-6353' as the simulated device type.
+* It is recommended to create a sample rig config file and a fictrac replay data that you can test with.
+For example, the following command runs a configuration and sample data which test all backends are working.
+It is a 30s of fictract data and a audio/video experiment that stops after 10 seconds
+  `$ flyvr -c tests\sample_data\v2\john_rig.yml -e experiments\stop_after_10s.yml`

 # Credits